Your clients need entrepreneur

 Who holds the retainer in the Co-Counsel model?

 It depends on the structure agreed upon.
-The most common arrangement: the referring firm holds the primary retainer, and ITC iLand operates under a separate sub-retainer as specialist counsel.
-This is specified in the draft partnership agreement.
+The most common arrangement: your firm holds the primary retainer, and ITC iLand operates under a separate sub-retainer as specialist counsel.
+This is specified in the draft co-counsel agreement.

 How do I stay informed without managing the file?